uchamb/bellroy-story-teller/README.md

 # bellroy-story-teller
-This is a test app created for Bellroy.com
+* This is a test app created for Bellroy.com

 # Installation
-Download and run index.html in your browser
+* Download and run index.html in your browser
+* Requires ES6

 # How to play
 * Use arrow keys to move / rotate robot in any direction